Raphire/SusAlert/README.md

 # SusAlert
 SusAlert is an alt1 toolkit app for the croesus bossfight, it keeps track of croesus' attacks and provides you with visual and (optional) audio cues.
-It can also display the status of the crystal mask spell, and alert you when it expires.
+In addition to that it can also display the status of all 4 statues and show the status of the crystal mask spell, with optional alerts for when it expires.

 ![SusAlert-MainWindow](/assets/mainscreen.png)